CITA/CTA200H/lecture_1_linux_git/cita_system_info.md

 # CTA200 2021 Computing Information Sheet

-Welcome to the CITA Computing Course (CTA200) for 2022!
-If you have signed up for the course or let us know that you want to audit, you should have received an email with information about a computer account and related instructions (including a Secret key); if not, please let Norm or Fergus know.
+Welcome to the CITA Computing Course (CTA200) for 2024!
+If you have signed up for the course or let us know that you want to audit, you should have received an email with information about a computer account and related instructions (including a Secret key); if not, please let Norm or Shivan know.
 This Information sheet provides some information to get you started with the CITA computing resources.

 For more information, please visit the CITA Wiki at [http://wiki.cita.utoronto.ca](https://wiki.cita.utoronto.ca/index.php/Welcome_to_the_CITA_Wiki).

 You will need your CITA or CTA200 login credentials to access the wiki.

-For the ses of this course, most laptops will provide sufficient compute power, but for your research projects over the summer you will probably require more.
+For this course, most laptops will provide sufficient compute power, but for your research projects over the summer you will probably require more.
 This may be in the form of a server (like lobster on the CITA network), a cluster (like CITA's Sunnyvale) or a national-scale machine like SciNet's Niagara.

 To access any of these you will need a secure login facility; all the machines just named, and most large systems, use ssh for logins, often with some form of Two-factor Authentication.
 Here we describe the CITA setup, but other systems are similar.